Pathoschild/canimod.github.io/for-devs/creating-an-xnb-mod.md

 `Back` | `TouchAction PoolEntrance` | Switches the player between swimming and walking mode.
 `Back` | `TouchAction Sleep` | Ends the day if the player confirms.

-The `TouchAction` property makes something happen when the player interacts (e.g. clicks) with the tile:
+The `Action` property makes something happen when the player interacts (e.g. clicks) with the tile:

 layer | property | explanation
 ----- | -------- | -----------